JasonKStevens/EventStore/README.md

 # Rx for Event Store

-This is an experimental fork of [EventStore](https://github.com/EventStore/EventStore) support a Reactive Extension (Rx).
+This is an experimental fork of [EventStore](https://github.com/EventStore/EventStore) to support Reactive Extensions (Rx).

 [Qube](https://github.com/JasonKStevens/Qube) allows linq queries to be written on the client, executed inside of EventStore and the results streamed back via [gRpc](https://grpc.io/).